-It’s common for real estate agents to pull the permit file and include it in the disclosure packet.
+It’s common for real estate licensees to pull the permit file and include it in the disclosure packet.
 But this can be risky and make you vulnerable to a permit-related lawsuit.
 Here are the reasons why:

 1. Permit Files May Be Incomplete or Contain Errors

 A permit file doesn’t show unpermitted work.
 It only shows what works have been permitted on the property.
 A real estate professional can obtain the permit file (though it’s not always easy!), but there’s no guarantee the file is 100% accurate.
 It may be incomplete or contain administrative errors.
-As a real estate agent, you don’t want to be held liable for this information if it’s not correct.
+As a real estate professional, you don’t want to be held liable for this information if it’s not correct.

 2. The Receiver May Presume the Information is Correct and Accurate